centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 <TabItem value="Method 1" label="Method 1">

 1. Select the objects you want to enable/disable.
-2. Click on the icon you want in the line of the object, or above the list:
+2. Click the icon you want in line with the object, or above the list:

     * **Enable**: ![image](../assets/configuration/common/enabled_new.png#thumbnail1)
     * **Disable**: ![image](../assets/configuration/common/disabled_new.png#thumbnail1)